bythyag/assignment-zania/README.md

 3. Separate python file consisting of all the file paths across the codebase.
 4. Separate python file for different features and functions.

+### Entry Points
+- **app.py**: Simplified entry point with predefined questions and PDF path for easy interpretation and quick testings.
+- **main.py**: Core application logic that app.py imports.
+Use it for custom implementations during the RAG process.
+- **Relationship**: app.py imports and calls main.py with hardcoded parameters, while main.py accepts configurable inputs

 ### How to use